 Third, is the stuff that you simply don’t have time to do that eats up all of your time.
 For me in the beginning, scheduling was something that I could do and at first it made sense.
 Why would I hire somebody else or delegate it to somebody who doesn’t know my schedule?
 But over time the more and more clients you have, the more it takes time to schedule them and many of the other administrative things.

 Finally, delegate anything that is outside of your brilliance work, including anything that does not make you money.
-When you start to delegate or outsource those four things, it creates some free space for you to market more, apply more of the Client Attraction principles that I’m always telling you about and to fit in more clients in order to make more money.
+When you start to delegate or outsource those four things, it creates some free space for you to market more, apply more of the The Leveraged Business principles that I’m always telling you about and to fit in more clients in order to make more money.

 So when you start to delegate these four things, you actually make so much more money that it pays for the person that you just hired.